Midsommer White Paper

 The Midsommer Method:

 The Midsommer Method addresses the limitations of both purely individualized practice and large, impersonal corporate structures.
-It provides the small-team feel that fosters close collaboration and quick adaptation to client needs, while simultaneously offering the resources and support of a larger organization.
+It provides the small-team feel that fosters close collaboration and quick adaptation to client needs, while offering the resources and support of a larger organization.

 Key features of the Midsommer Method include: